Courses:

 Credit Hours: 3

 This course introduces the principles and techniques of prescriptive analytics.
-These provide business entities and policy makers with fundamental rationality in evaluating performance, making decisions, designing strategies, and managing risk.
+These provide business entities and policy makers with rational tools for evaluating performance, making decisions, designing strategies, and managing risk.
 Students will learn how to use analytical models to evaluate uncertainty that is prevalent in many business decisions.
-Since business problems often have alternative solutions, students will learn how to use analytical models to assess various business solutions and identify the best course of action.
+Since Business problems often have alternative solutions, students will learn how to use analytical models to assess various business solutions and identify the best course of action.
 This course involves a hands-on learning experience with spreadsheet modeling and other analytical packages.
-The emphasis is on how to employ these analytical methods to facilitate managerial decision-making in diverse industries and functional areas.
+The emphasis is on how to employ these analytical methods to facilitate managerial decision making in diverse industries and functional areas.

 Duration: 7 weeks